lucky20511/Algorithms/list-of-questions/question-list.md

 55. Reverse Words in a String II -- The same with "Reverse Words in a String" but much easier because of less edge cases.

-56. Bitwise AND of Numbers Range -- Need to observe and find out that find the same digits from the left and stop at first different digit.
+56. Bitwise AND of Numbers Range -- Need to observe and find out that only need to find the same digits from the left and stop at first different digit.

 57. Search in Rotated Sorted Array -- Find all cases and summarize it